What is a Family Help Assessment?

 How is an assessment carried out?

-The social worker will usually meet with you and your family several times.
+The worker will usually meet with you and your family several times.
 With your written consent they will also talk to other people and professionals to gather and share relevant information to complete the assessment.
 They will always do this in a way that helps you to have your say and encourages you to take part.
-Where children are old enough to take part in the assessment, the social worker will help and encourage them to do so.
+Where children are old enough to take part in the assessment, the worker will help and encourage them to do so.

 We will make every effort to take account of your ethnic and cultural heritage in the assessment.
 We can arrange help in your first language.